Not Every Soon-to-Be Dad Is Eligible for Paternity LeaveMoms, here are answers to your paternity leave questionsby Rachel Perez .

 You would have to check with your company's rules and regulations if they would allow him to advance the pay he would have received when he takes his paternity leave.
 It would be similar to advancing his salary, as it is not an added compensation or benefit.

-The proposed Expanded Maternity Leave, if enacted into law, will allows new dads to spend more time caring for theie newborns and helping their wives go through her fourth trimester.
+The new Expanded Maternity Leave Act, or Republic Act No. 11210, allows new dads to spend more time caring for their newborns and helping their wives go through her fourth trimester.
 It seeks to provide more leave with pay to a new mother and a number of leave days would be transferable to her husband and other caregivers.
 Other lawmakers had also already proposed separate bills that seek to extend the paternity leave days of fathers.

 This article was updated on May 30, 2019, 7:00 p.m.

 Enter your details below and receive weekly email guides on your baby's weight and height in cute illustration of Filipino fruits.
 PLUS get helpful tips from experts, freebies and more!